devfemibadmus/ebrc-flutter/README.md

 // now we can use account in our class like
 // newaccount.id unlike reading for all in each json

-// below is sample signin that fetch data from the ebrsng api(php) and load to the Class to have an instance
+// below is sample signin that fetch data from the ebrc api(php) and load to the Class to have an instance

 // future
 Future<Account?> signIn(String username, String password) async {
   // Send a POST request to the signInUrl with the provided username and password
-  // signInUrl is already define as https://ebrsng.blackstackhub/signin final response = await http.post(
+  // signInUrl is already define as https://ebrc.blackstackhub/signin final response = await http.post(
     signInUrl,
     body: jsonEncode(